selkamand/utilitybeltrefseq/README.md

    break_ties_based_on_newest_sequence_added = FALSE,
    return_accession_only = TRUE # set this to false to get more info about each assembly )
-#> Multile (2) best hits with score = 101400.
+#> Multiple (2) best hits with score = 101400.
 Please choose one manually or if you haven't already - add an intraspecific filter and try again
 #> [1] "GCF_000005845.2" "GCF_000008865.2"
 ```